This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Letters About Literature is a national reading contest for students sponsored by the Center for the Book in the Library of Congress in cooperation with the Illinois Center for the Book and other participating state centers for the book.

-The are three levels of competition - Level I for grades 4 - 6, Level II for grades 7 - 8, and Level III for grades 9 - 10.
-One winner will be selected for each level and receive a $100 award.
+The are three levels of participation: Level I for grades 4 - 6, Level II for grades 7 - 8, and Level III for grades 9 - 12.
+One Illinois winner will be selected for each level and receive a $200 award.
 Teachers of the winning students receive a $100 award to purchase materials for their school library.
-Winners and teachers are invited to an award ceremony in Springfield.
-State winners' letters are forwarded for national judging.
-One national winner for each level will receive $1,000 and one second place national winner for each level will receive $150.
+Winners and teachers will be invited to an awards ceremony in Springfield.
+The state winners' letters are forwarded for national judging.
+One national winner in each of the three competition levels will receive $1,000 cash award and one national honor in each level will receive a $200 cash award.